pimsmath/vxml_site/content/home/get-involved.md

 with each project consisting of a faculty member or postdoc, a graduate mentor and 2-4 undergraduates.

-### Get involved as... a Faculty Member or Postdoc
-Any faculty member or postdoctoral researcher at a PIMS Member or Affiliate Member University can propose projects for the VXML program.
-From prior experience, successful projects usually have some computational element that students get into while learning the relevant background, and have achievable intermediate goals.

-The projects will be advertised to students on this website and should include details on the areas of mathematical interest and any prerequisites they have.
-We also ask that each project sponsor nominate a graduate student to help bridge the gap between research and undergraduate.

-If you have an idea for a project please complete the project proposal form to get the process started.
-Please don't hesitate to contact us if you have questions about proposing a project.

-{{< cta-disabled cta_text="Propose a project"
-cta_link="https://vxml.pims.math.ca/apply-project" cta_new_tab="false" >}}

-Project submissions are now.
-Selected project applications will be notified by email and project details will be added to this website shortly.

 ### Get involved as... an Undergraduate
 PIMS VXML is all about getting undergraduate students involved in research